 Right after we landed in Bangkok this time, we drove 3 hours north to the city of Khao Yai where we spent 4 days exploring places we hardly expected to see in Thailand.

-Best Time To Visit: Khao Yai is generally a few degrees cooler than Bangkok but the cool weather and clear skies is best experienced during the post monsoon/winter season between November – February.
+Best Time To Visit: Khao Yai is generally a few degrees cooler than Bangkok but the cool weather and clear skies is best experienced during the post monsoon/winter season between November – February (flights then are relatively cheap too!).
 Average temperatures in the day hovers around a comfortable mid-20 and drops to 10-15°C at night.

 Getting Around: Many key sights can be quite far away (up to an hour drive) and unfortunately there are no metered taxis nor does Grab or Uber function around here (as of Dec 2017).
 We booked an affordable 4-day private car charter through Klook which gave us complete freedom to decide what we wanted to experience each day in Khao Yai.
 More on that below!